YahooArchive/csptester/README.md

  * Ability to render your HTML code on iframe and top-level window
  * Report-Only and enforce mode options.
 Try an `alert()` in your code to see report-only and enforce in action!
  * Shareable links - To share with other users or to repeat the test on a different browser
- * Preloaded with curated subset of WebKit CSP tests to test various CSP features
+ * Preloaded with curated subset of WebKit/Chrome tests (CSP level 1 & 2) to test various CSP features

 ## Using csptester